spring-cloud/spring-cloud-kubernetes/README.md

   pool.size.max: 16
 ```

-Individual properties work fine for most cases but sometimes we yaml is more convinient.
+Individual properties work fine for most cases but sometimes yaml is more convinient.
 In this case we will use a single property named `application.yaml` and embed our yaml inside it:

  ```yaml
 kind: ConfigMap